Discrete Diffusion Models: Novel Analysis and New Sampler Guarantees: Proofs of Auxiliary Lemmas

 Fix $x$ and $y$ such that $\Ham{x,y} = 1$.
 Let $i^* \in [d]$ be the (only) index such that $y^{i^*} \neq x^{i^*}$.
 We now divide into the following three cases: \begin{enumerate} \item Case 1: $x = x_{t_k}$.
-Then, $\mathrm{zeros}(x-x_{t_k}) = [S]$, and $\hat{R}^{\text{SE-tau-leap}}_t(x,y) = \hat{R}_{t_k}(x_{t_k}, y) = \hat{R}_k^{i^*}(x_{t_k}^{i^*},y^{i^*})$. \item Case 2: $x \neq x_{t_k}$, but $x^{i^*} = x_{t_k}^{i^*}$.
-Thus, $i^* \in \mathrm{zeros}(x-x_{t_k})$, and $\hat{R}^{\text{SE-tau-leap}}_t(x,y) = \hat{R}_{t_k}(x_{t_k}, x_{t_k}^{-i^*} \oplus_{i^*} y^{i^*}) = \hat{R}_k^{i^*}(x_{t_k}^{i^*},y^{i^*})$. \item Case 3: $x^{i^*} \neq x_{t_k}^{i^*}$ (and also $x \neq x_{t_k}$).
-Then, $i^* \notin \mathrm{zeros}(x-x_{t_k})$, and $\hat{R}^{\text{SE-tau-leap}}_t(x,y) = 0$. \end{enumerate}
+Then, $\mathrm{zeros}(x-x_{t_k}) = [S]$, and $\hat{R}^{\text{TTL}}_t(x,y) = \hat{R}_{t_k}(x_{t_k}, y) = \hat{R}_k^{i^*}(x_{t_k}^{i^*},y^{i^*})$. \item Case 2: $x \neq x_{t_k}$, but $x^{i^*} = x_{t_k}^{i^*}$.
+Thus, $i^* \in \mathrm{zeros}(x-x_{t_k})$, and $\hat{R}^{\text{TTL}}_t(x,y) = \hat{R}_{t_k}(x_{t_k}, x_{t_k}^{-i^*} \oplus_{i^*} y^{i^*}) = \hat{R}_k^{i^*}(x_{t_k}^{i^*},y^{i^*})$. \item Case 3: $x^{i^*} \neq x_{t_k}^{i^*}$ (and also $x \neq x_{t_k}$).
+Then, $i^* \notin \mathrm{zeros}(x-x_{t_k})$, and $\hat{R}^{\text{TTL}}_t(x,y) = 0$. \end{enumerate}

 Thus, the overall CTMC is equivalent to $S$ CTMC's, one for each dimension.
 The transition rate matrix on the $i$-th dimension is $\hat{R}_k^{i}(z, a) \ind{z = x_{t_k}^{i}}$.
 Notably, at most one state transition can happen during $t \in [t_k, t_{k+1})$ (where the CTMC stops after its first transition).
-We can also calculate the corresponding state transition probability by solving the Kolmogorov forward equation, which is equal to (see \cite[Chap.~2]{norris1997markov-chain} for examples)
+We can also calculate the corresponding state transition probability by solving the Kolmogorov forward equation, which is equal to (for example, see \cite[Chap.~2]{norris1997markov-chain})

 This is the same as the transition in \eqref{eq:def_truncated_tau_leap}.
 The proof is now complete.